Sponsorship and Support Opportunities

 Location: Owens Hall Banquet Room at Virginia Tech

-- Accommodates up to 250 student participants, plus our staff and sponsor table hosts.
+- Accommodates up to 250 student participants, plus our staff and sponsors who serve as table hosts for the students.
 Sponsorship offsets the cost of

 dinner for students and supports costs of venue, program supplies and advertising.
 Sponsor representatives are welcome to serve